 David Duband - 2013 Charmes-Chambertin

-Terroir: David’s parcel of this wine comes from the grand cru, Mazoyeres-Chambertin, a vineyard that can be named on the label as Charmes-Chambertin.
-Mazoyeres is quite different than most wines from the Charmes as the vineyard has a bit of a geological and climatic difference.
-It is hard to see when you are in the vineyard, but it lies in the path of the Combe Grisard, which gives the vineyard a bit more cool air and a soil structure that is a more stony and deep than the wine coming from the original grand cru, Charmes-Chambertin.
+Terroir: The vines planted here in the 1920s give this wine tremendous depth, which can only be revealed with time in the glass and more importantly time in the cellar.
+This comes from the grand cru, Mazoyères-Chambertin, a vineyard that can be named on the label as Charmes-Chambertin.
+Mazoyères is different than most wines labeled as Charmes-Chambertin as the vineyard has a geological and climactic difference.
+It lies in the path of the Combe Grisard, which brings more cool air and soils that are more stony and deep than the wine coming from the original Charmes-Chambertin located just to the north.